How to keep furniture from slipping on hardwood floors

 • Furniture Grippers: Specialized grippers made from either rubber or silicone can be placed under heavier items.
 They often come in various shapes to accommodate different leg types.

-See also How to keep kittens from climbing furniture
+See also How to turn furniture in animal crossing

 Testing these options can lead to finding the right balance between aesthetics and functionality.
 Regular checks ensure that the pads remain intact and effective over time.